Basement: Design and structural considerations

 Structurally, for houses, the basement walls typically form the foundation.
 In warmer climates, some houses do not have basements because they are not necessary (although many still prefer them).
 In colder climates, the foundation must be below the frost line.
 Unless constructed in very cold climates, the frost line is not so deep as to justify an entire level below the ground, although it is usually deep enough that a basement is the assumed standard.
-In places with oddly stratified soil substrata or high water tables, such as most of Texas, Oklahoma, Arkansas, and areas within 50 mi of the Gulf of Mexico, basements are usually not financially feasible unless the building is a large apartment or commercial structure.
+In places with oddly stratified soil substrata or high water tables, such as most of Florida, Texas, Oklahoma, Arkansas, and areas within 50 mi of the Gulf of Mexico, basements are usually not financially feasible unless the building is a large apartment or commercial structure.

 Excavation using a backhoe or excavator is commonly used to dig a basement.
 If shelf rock is discovered, the need for blasting may be cost prohibitive.
 Basement walls may need to have the surrounding earth backfilled around them to return the soil to grade.
 A water stop, some gravel and a french drain may need to be used to prevent water from entering the basement at the bottom of the wall.
 Walls below grade may need to be sealed with an impervious coating (such as tar) to prevent water seepage.
 A polyethylene of about 6 mil (visqueen) serves as a water barrier underneath the basement.

 Some designs elect to simply leave a crawl space under the house, rather than a full basement due to structural challenges.
 Most other designs justify further excavations to create a full-height basement, sufficient for another level of living space.
 Even so, basements in Canada and the northern United States were typically only 7 ft 10 in in height, rather than the standard full 8 ft of the main floors.
 Older homes may have even lower basement heights as the basement walls were concrete block and thus, could be customized to any height.
 Modern builders offer higher basements as an option.
 The cost of the additional depth of excavation is usually quite expensive.
 Thus, houses almost certainly never have multi-storey basements though 9 ft basements heights are a frequent choice among new home buyers.
 For large office or apartment buildings in prime locations, the cost of land may justify multi-storey basement parking garages.